 Amount: up to $15,850

 A capital project is the addition of a permanent structural change or the restoration/renovation of some aspect of a property that will either increase the property’s useful or essential function or service capacity, enhance quality of services, prolongs its useful life, or adapt it to new uses.
 Properties must be owned and used by a qualified Weld County, Colorado nonprofit organization.

-- will not be released until building permits are approved for construction or renovation projects.
+If awarded, the grant will not exceed a one year payment schedule and won’t be released until building permits are approved for construction or renovation projects.

 The Boettcher Fund does not typically fund projects for (exceptions may apply):